futureplatforms/Kirin/docs/01 - TECHNICAL_README.md

 # Kirin technical overview

-A knowledge of the library's workings is necessary before working on a Kirin project.

 This document lists some technical considerations the developer must be aware of before using Kirin.

 ## Delegates